 Experience the great outdoors while getting your exercise.
 From the Powerline Pass at Glen Alps to the Matanuska Peak Trail, snowshoeing is a wonderful and eco-friendly way to explore Alaska.

 If you have a need for speed, check out Alaska’s groomed snowmobile trails.
 There’s no better way to blow off steam in the wilderness.
 Alaska is home to over 60,000 registered snowmobilers.

 You’ve seen it all and have the sore muscles to prove it.
 Many Alaska hotels offer a Jacuzzi where you can enjoy a relaxing soak with your favorite travel companion.

+There are plenty of other unique things to do in Alaska.
 What hot (or cool) activities in Alaska do you recommend?